dawninthewild/Argentinian-history-video/README.md

 # Tools Used

 - Midjourney	v6.1L: Scene generation and arbolitos generation of images
-- Runway
+- Runway:
 - Claude: Script and text generation
-- Suno : music
+- Suno : Background music
-- Capcut
+- Capcut: Editing and voice changing for narration

 ## Files